-Some textbooks will be checked out electronically AT REGISTRATION in August.
+Some textbooks will be checked out electronically At Back to School Prep Day in August.
 Every textbook has a specific identifying code for the exact book checked out to students.
 It is VERY IMPORTANT that students be very careful about keeping track of their own textbooks.
 Trading textbooks with other students could result in a student being charged for a missing textbook.
 This can be a huge expense - please take care of this expensive asset.